apache/buildstream/doc/source/install_source.rst

 * Python 3 development libraries and headers
 * git (to checkout BuildStream)

+Before installing, please check the existing tags in the git repository and determine which version you want to install, and whether you want to install an official release version (recommended), or a development snapshot to help us out testing the bleeding edge of development.
+Follow the :ref:`semantic versioning guide <install_semantic_versioning>` to determine which tag you intend to install.

 Run the following commands::

   git clone https://gitlab.com/BuildStream/buildstream.git
   cd buildstream
+  git checkout <desired release tag>
   pip3 install --user -e .

 This will install buildstream's pure python dependencies into